tradle/bittorrent-swarm/README.md

 ### Simple, robust, BitTorrent "swarm" implementation

-This is a node.js abstraction of a BitTorrent "swarm" and is used by [WebTorrent](https://github.com/feross/WebTorrent).
+This is a node.js abstraction of a BitTorrent "swarm", which is handy for managing all peer connections for a given torrent download.
+This handles TCP connect/listen to peers and the BitTorrent peer wire protocol handshake.

+This module is used by [WebTorrent](https://github.com/feross/WebTorrent).

 ## install